mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

 RAM is typically named in terms of its clock cycle rating.
 For example, when you are purchasing DDR4 RAM, you might see it annotated as DDDR-2400 which is simply a frequency value indicating that it performs 2.4 billion cycles per second.
 A higher frequency value allows for faster data access and writes when the memory is interacting with the CPU.

 Bringing it back to our topic of interest, RAM is important in the deep learning capacity for two reasons.
-First having a good amount of RAM (measured in terms of GB) is important because this is where your data will be read into before it is passed on to the CPU for processing.
+Firstly, having a good amount of RAM (measured in terms of GB) is important because this is where your data will be read into before it is passed on to the CPU for processing.
 In fact, there's a joke in the software engineering community that any programmatic speed issue can be solved with more RAM.
-While this might be true, it's a pretty expensive fix so don't bank on it!
+While this might be true, it's a pretty expensive fix so don't bank on it! 💸

 A second way in which RAM is important is that its clock cycle frequency determines how quickly data can be fetched or stored in the memory.
 In our deep learning loop above, when we call `dataset = TrickyDataset()` we are effectively loading the dataset into main memory.
 From there, when we are doing `for datapoint in dataset`, we are loading instances of the data from this memory for processing.

 If you don't have enough RAM and you are loading a big dataset, your machine may either crash or it will default to swap memory, which effectively means it is being stored on disk and is therefore much slower to interact with.

-For my build I purchased 64GB of DDR4-3000 RAM (stored as separate sticks of 16GB), though of course you should adjust this to meet your needs.
+For my build I purchased 64GB of DDR4-3000 RAM, though of course you should adjust this to meet your needs.
 This is quite a bit bigger than the 16GB of RAM that often come with higher end consumer machines.
 While I'm not a huge fan of brute-force hardware workarounds for inefficient software, it's nice to have that option.

 ### Disk Storage